 The responsibility for compliance with the foregoing regulations for events lies with the sponsoring organization.
-Requests for exceptions should be made at the time of registration through the Dean of Students or the dean's designee.
+Requests for exceptions should be made at the time of registration through the Dean of Students or the Dean's designee who will determine on a case-by-case basis whether an exception is appropriate.